Working with our Younger Clients and their Families: A Sensorimotor PsychotherapySM Approach to Child, Adolescent, Family and Group Treatment

-Join Dr. Bonnie Goldstein, and discussion moderator Dr. Mason A Sommers, for this integrative workshop that revisits the development of identity, sense of self, affect regulation, verbal and non-verbal communication and the ability to form and sustain relationships in our younger clients.
+Join Dr. Bonnie Goldstein, for this integrative workshop that revisits the development of identity, sense of self, affect regulation, verbal and non-verbal communication and the ability to form and sustain relationships in our younger clients.
 Using a mind-body-brain lens informed by Sensorimotor PsychotherapySM, Interpersonal Neurobiology, and psychodynamic psychotherapy, a wide range of treatment modalities are explored through clinical vignettes, case studies, brief experiential exercises, and videotaped excerpts of sessions.

 This workshop will elucidate the significance of the "somatic narrative" in the treatment of children, adolescents-transitioning-to-adults, and family therapy, exploring therapeutic challenges, transformational moments, and use of the principles of Embedded Relational MindfulnessTM & collaboration to foster curiosity about Present-Moment Experiences.
 The ongoing process of body-based, implicit, nonverbal behavior, and the complex interplay between psychological experience, procedural learning, and sensory processing, are illuminated through an exploration of movement patterns, gestures, stance, postures, prosody, and other non-verbal cues.
 Techniques taught by the Sensorimotor Psychotherapy Institute(R), developed by Dr. Pat Ogden, founder and pioneer in the field of somatic psychology, will be illuminated as participants learn new ways to enhance self-regulation and relationship skills, foster resilience, and create new competencies, all conducted in an atmosphere of curiosity, play and discovery.